Amp-Lab-at-VT/web/tutorial.md

 ### Part C:

-Next Up, create a folder to store your folders in!
+Next Up, create a folder to store your images in!
 For this, we will be using the ```img``` folder.
 See below.
 Please make a folder that with the same name as your project.
 Again, **no spaces**!

 ![amp-map]({{ site.baseurl }}/img/TutorialPhotos/newFolderInImages2.png){:class="img-responsive"}